bandinopla/weightxreps-server/OAUTH.md

 ## Authorization code from Popup
-If you open the authorization request url in a popup window, in that case popup will send the authorization code back to you using [`window.opener.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) with `event.data.weightxrepsOnOAuthResult` = A or B
+### If you open the authorization request url in a popup window...
+... in that case the popup will send the authorization code back to you using [`window.opener.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) with `event.data.weightxrepsOnOAuthResult` = A or B
 - A `{ error:"Some error message" }`
 - B `{ code:"the authorizaton code"}`
 <br/><br/><br/>

----
 # SCOPES | Available Permissions
 When you ask for permission to a user, you will as the user what things you want to access or do, that info is sent in the `scope` parameter that is a `string` or comma separated values.
 The values are keys that represent things that can be done.
 The link bellow links to a javascript object with a sope per key with the description as it's value.